 Step 1: Choose the right (fork of the) plugin

 LDAP authentication is only possible using a plugin.
-There are three plugins I want to mention
+I would recommend using:

 Further resources